initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

     <div class="ui bottom attached message">
     <strong>First Place: "TEE"</strong><br>
     <strong>Team Members</strong>: Andrew Miller (project leader), Sylvain Bellemare (project leader), Gabriel Arrouye (project leader), Bunmi Akintade, Yunqi Li, James Austgen, Zhengxun Wu, Swei Chen, Amber Seira, and Nerla Jean-Louis<br>
-    <strong>Summary</strong>: TEE smart contracts like Secret, Oasis, Phala, Obscuro, are the hot new programming framework (see more details <a href="https://blockchainsplusx.github.io/">here</a>).
-There’s an obstacle to providing privacy, which is the need to use ORAM or even a linear scan to avoid side channels.
-Read <a href="https://eprint.iacr.org/2023/378">SGXonerated</a>.
-Basically, Secret Network have not been able to provide strong privacy after the disclosure.
-Can we fix it?
-It turns out there’s a surprisingly simple way to use the existing programming models to provide off-chain computation, "Rolls ups for free using TEEs."
-Basically, we are using the integrity&privacy property of the TEE as a way to skip needing a zk Rollup or dispute period, etc. We used as a starting point the dockerized development environment from the SGXonerated paper.
-We could explore using Oasis instead of SN in two concurrent task forces.<br>
+    <strong>Summary</strong>: TEE smart contracts like Secret, Oasis, Phala, Obscuro are a hot new programming frameworks.
+However, they have faced a significant obstacle to providing privacy, which is the need to use ORAM (e.g., linear scan or tree-based ORAM) to avoid access pattern side channels.
+This problem was pointed out by the <a href="https://eprint.iacr.org/2023/378">SGXonerated paper</a>, but since the vulnerability disclosure there has not been a viable solution.
+It turns out there’s a promising approach based on “off-chain computing” with TEE-based smart contracts.
+Basically the TEE-based smart contract can act like a zk Rollup, using encryption and authentication.
+The basic concept was proposed on the <a href="https://forum.scrt.network/t/tradeoffs-discussion-access-pattern-hiding-spicy-printfs/6884/15?u=amiller">Secret Network forum</a>, although it is applicable to Obscuro and Oasis as well.
+In this hackathon project we developed Proofs of Concept of “Off-chain ORAM” to provide token privacy in two separate networks: Oasis Sapphire (EVM based), Secret Network (CosmWasm based).
+We also experimented with alternative ways to explain the concept, such as a toy example “Hash Machine” that illustrates the off-chain computing concept (and developed in a third network, Obscuro, also EVM based).
+Our Sapphire deployment was the furthest along, and our project presentation culminated with a live demo against the Sapphire test network.
+We also developed User Interface mockups.
+Our open source codebase and blog post (in progress) will help these TEE-based systems enhance their privacy.<br>
-    <strong>Resources</strong>: This concept is described <a href="https://forum.scrt.network/t/tradeoffs-discussion-access-pattern-hiding-spicy-printfs/6884/15?u=amiller">here</a> as a proposed contribution to Secret Network, and something Obscuro/Oasis etc could adopt.
-More details <a href="https://docs.google.com/document/d/1BYV_kMxGsgEHdDZhOlI8S0KtWhD_JZ0tHBeI4T1mTpc/edit">here</a>.
+    <strong>Resources</strong>: <a href="https://forum.scrt.network/t/tradeoffs-discussion-access-pattern-hiding-spicy-printfs/6884/15?u=amiller">Secret Network forum</a>
     </div>
 </div>